 Why is this important?
 Much research shows that the health of a community and its environment is linked to the status and education of the women living in the community.
 The health of Africa is increasingly key to the health of our planet, overall, and it is critical to engage communities in creating innovative models for human development.
 On a more personal level, I simply believe that girls deserve to have great opportunities and I’m excited to be able to work with a school to make this happen.

 Jacaranda School is supported by the nonprofit Jacaranda Foundation based in the United States.
 If you are interested in reading the full leadership program proposal and possibly supporting the program, please contact me directly.

 Launching Issue Two of the Literature for Life Literary Journal

 Literature for Life is the nonprofit online literary journal that features the work of LA’s great writers.
-Cutting edge middle and high school curriculum is written for the stories, and Literature for Life partners with LA schools to encourage teachers to incorporate the stories into their curriculum.
-As the Managing Editor of Literature for Life, Rosalind is working with an all volunteer team to launch the next issue of the literary journal, complete with curriculum, by early summer 2013.
+Cutting edge middle and high school curriculum is written for the stories, and Literature for Life partners with LA schools to work with teachers on incorporating the stories into their curriculum.
+As the Managing Editor of Literature for Life, I’m working with a team of writers, educators, artists and designers to launch the next issue of the literary journal, complete with curriculum, in April 2014.